kafka, security, authorization, access-control, governance

 Summary

 Kafka ACLs provide fine-grained authorization control essential for production streaming platforms.
-Understanding how ACLs work—from the basic four-component structure to the AclAuthorizer evaluation process—enables teams to design secure, scalable permission models.
+Understanding how ACLs work in modern KRaft-based deployments, from the basic four-component structure to StandardAuthorizer evaluation, enables teams to design secure, scalable permission models.

 Effective authorization is not a one-time configuration but an ongoing process that evolves with organizational needs and security requirements.